AlejoDuarte23/Image_EXIF_Sorter/README.md

 2. **Place the STR11 folder**:
    - Place the extracted STR11 folder in the same directory as this repository.
+   - If the extracted data is not in the same foler type the complete path in the functions.

 3. **Create a new file called `example.py`**:
    - Create a new file named `example.py` in the same directory as this repository.